Select Page

 Ebola is believed to originate from bats, which are the natural reservoirs of the virus.
 Scientists know that fruit bats can transmit the virus, yet they are not sure which parts of their body or fluids transmit it.
 Bats do not usually come into direct contact with people, so it is likely that the virus is usually passed along to humans through another animal, such as a monkey or a rodent.

-See also How to make paper wasps?
+See also How to make an owl box?

 Theory of Mosquito Transmission